Prices for Oystercatchers:

 - Details of public transport links to the Cottage are made available to guests both prior to arrival and in the Guest handbook and details of links to relevant transport websites are in the Guest handbook.

 - We hope our business helps the local economy.
 We spend money in the local shops and restaurants, buy all our food, building materials and appliances from local firms and believe we have a minimal impact on the environment.
-Our “guest pack” includes gifts from local suppliers and from the Co-op
+Our “guest pack” includes gifts from local suppliers.

 - We have provided details to guests, both prior to arrival and in the Guest handbooks, of locally sourced food and drink, at shops, cafés and restaurants, including details of those selling Fair Trade products.